Accidentally in Love (song): Critical reception

 Billboard magazine reviewed the song on their May 22, 2004, issue, with Susanne Ault writing that "Accidentally in Love" was the "perfect kickoff for the summer" and would please both children and their parents, going on to write that it contains a "light and breezy" hook for the beach season.
 However, she also noted that the song's success would be temporary and called it "a little sappy".
-Reviewing the film's soundtrack on AllMusic, Heather Phares called the song a cross between one of the Counting Crows' older song and "Closer to Free" by BoDeans, targeting parents and older siblings rather than children.
+Reviewing the film's soundtrack on AllMusic, Heather Phares called the song a cross between one of the Counting Crows' older songs and "Closer to Free" by BoDeans, targeting parents and older siblings rather than children.
 On the same site, Johnny Loftus wrote that "Accidentally in Love" was the band's most "uplifting" song since "Hanginaround" in 1999 and that the band approached the track well, referring to its beat as "cartoon-y sunshine" and its chorus as "love-drenched XTC".
 Dillon Eastoe of British news site Gigwise called the track "brilliant".
 In April 2022, American Songwriter ranked the song at number seven on their list of "The Top 10 Counting Crows Songs".

 "Accidentally in Love" was nominated for the Academy Award for Best Original Song; Counting Crows performed the song at the ceremony but did not win the award.
 The song also received nominations for the Golden Globe Award for Best Original Song and the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.